HPC News Bytes – 20260504

 – Running CUDA Apps On ROCm

-– Exascale software linear algebra software library
+– Exascale software linear algebra software libary

 – Chinese chipmaker Loongson tapes out 16-core DragonChain-powered CPU